 Parents: Boston Terrier x Labrador mix

 While Labradors can be a little overly-playful and energetic, the calmer side of the Boston will make the Boston Lab a more manageable puppy.
-After all, the Boston Terrier parent is named “America’s Gentleman” for a reason.
+After all, the Boston Terrier parent is the “America’s Gentleman” for a reason.

 Parents: Pug x Labrador mix